Perfluorotributylamine: Uses

 The compound has two commercial uses.

 It is used as an ingredient in Fluosol, artificial blood.
 This application exploits the high solubility of oxygen and carbon dioxide in the solvent, as well as the low viscosity and toxicity.
 It is also a component of Fluorinert coolant liquids.
 CPUs of some computers are immersed in this liquid to facilitate cooling.

 Niche

 The compound is used as a calibrant in gas chromatography when the analytical technique uses mass spectrometry as a detector to identify and quantify chemical compounds in gases or liquids.
 When undergoing ionization in the mass spectrometer, the compound decomposes in a repeatable pattern to form fragments of specific masses, which can be used to tune the mass response and accuracy of the mass spectrometer.
-Most commonly used ions are those with approximate mass of 69, 131, 219, 414 and 502 atomic mass units.
+Most commonly used ions are those with approximate mass of 69, 131, 219, 414 and 502 daltons.

 Safety

 Fluorofluids are generally of very low toxicity, so much that they have been evaluated as synthetic blood.